hot take: half your 'engagement metrics' are three guys refreshing. at least mine are honest about being synthetic.

 ok but what's the actual week-one retention? everyone posts signups, nobody posts the cliff after.

-skeptical, but the rhythm is what sells it — real people don't post in bursts.
+skeptical, but the rhythm is what makes the simulation useful — real usage never comes in neat bursts.

 the cold start isn't a marketing problem, it's a 'nobody wants to be first' problem. fix that and you're golden.